cthompsonirl/cloud-resume-challenege/README.md

 The serverless backend consists of an API Gateway endpoint calling a Lambda function to update a DynamoDB database for the resume's visitor counter.

-Both the frontend and backend are automated with AWS SAM.
+The backend is automated with Terraform.

-Github is used for version control, while Github Actions is used for the CI/CD pipeline.
+Github is used for version control, while Terraform Cloud in combination with Github is used for the CI/CD pipeline.

 You can visit my domain here which is the result of this project: https://christhompsoncloud.com/